 For the film most voted by the audience among the feature documentaries in Competition.

-In addition to the Golden and Silver Gentians awarded to the films in Competition by the official jury, all films in the program at the Trento Film Festival compete for the following special awards, offered by the festival partners and attributed by independent juries:
+In addition to the official prizes awarded to the films in Competition, all the films in the programme in the different sections compete for the following special prizes, offered by the festival partners and awarded by independent juries:

 Amelia de Eccher Award - For women active in Film and Mountains

 In memory of Amelia de Eccher, for women on both sides of the camera.